OpenNebula/docs/source/installation_and_configuration/opennebula_services/database.rst

 OpenNebula Database Maintenance Tool
 ================================================================================

+.. important:: All the commands should be run with OpenNebula stopped, except the ones that has a warning in this documentation saying that it is executed with OpenNebula running.

 This section describes the OpenNebula database maintenance command-line tool ``onedb``.
 It can be used to get information from an OpenNebula database, backup and restore, upgrade to new versions of an OpenNebula database, clean up unused content, or fix inconsistency problems.

 Available subcommands (visit the :ref:`manual page <cli>` for full reference):